Hungarian Lobster Tail Helmets

 By the middle of the 17th century, the Hungarians were not using this helmet so frequently, it was the time when the Austrians took it over.
 By the early 18th century, they have shortened the Lobster Tail a little and painted it black, but still called it “zischagge”.

-As for the Polish style helmets, they began their development at the end of the 16th century when Báthori István became the king of Poland and Lithuania.
-Two forms were very common in the early years of the 17th century: at the first type, the helmet’s top was entirely flexibly put together from 13 metal strips while the other had a metal fin on its top.
+The Polish-style helmets began their development at the end of the 16th century when Báthori István became the king of Poland and Lithuania.
+Two forms were very common in the early years of the 17th century: in the first type, the helmet’s top was entirely flexibly put together from 13 metal strips while the other had a metal fin on its top.

 In England, Oliver Cromwell improved the helmet’s nose-piece by making it adjustable when he introduced it in his cavalry.
 This helmet played an important role in the 30-Year-War as well.